webllm-org/ai-blocks/README.md

 # ai-blocks

-AI-focused UI components for building LLM-powered interfaces with [WebLLM](https://webllm.org).
+AI-focused UI components for building AI frontend interfaces with [WebLLM](https://webllm.org).

 ## What is WebLLM?

-WebLLM is a browser-native LLM integration protocol.
-It provides a unified API (`navigator.llm`) for accessing language models directly in the browser, enabling privacy-preserving AI features without server-side API calls.
+WebLLM is a browser-native LLM and AI integration protocol.
+It provides a unified API for accessing language models directly in the browser, enabling privacy-preserving AI features without server-side API calls.

 ## What is ai-blocks?